thatcovidlife/tcl-web/cline_docs/activeContext.md

 ## What We're Working On Now

-We have successfully migrated most of the Prisma ORM to Drizzle ORM in this Nuxt.js project.
-The main components of the migration have been completed, but there are still a few API routes that need to be converted.
+We have successfully renamed the `usePrisma` composable to `useApiRoutes` throughout the codebase.
+This change reflects the migration from Prisma ORM to a more generic API handling approach.
+All references have been updated, including the composable file itself, store imports, and test files.
+TypeScript errors and test failures in the test suite have been resolved.

 ## Recent Changes

-- Replaced Prisma with Drizzle ORM for database operations
+- Renamed `composables/usePrisma.ts` to `composables/useApiRoutes.ts`
-- Converted Prisma schema to Drizzle schema in `lib/db/schema/index.ts`
+- Updated the export name from `usePrisma` to `useApiRoutes` in the composable
-- Updated database connection code in `lib/db/index.ts` to use the correct environment variable (DZL_DATABASE_URL)
+- Updated the import in `store/user.ts` from `usePrisma` to `useApiRoutes`
-- Generated database migration files
+- Renamed the test file from `tests/composables/usePrisma.nuxt.spec.ts` to `tests/composables/useApiRoutes.nuxt.spec.ts`
-- Converted most API routes from Prisma to Drizzle syntax
+- Updated all references in the test file to use the new composable name
-- Fixed the UUID generation issue in the reviews table
+- Fixed TypeScript errors and test failures in the test file by properly mocking `$fetch` and updating test assertions

 ## Next Steps

-- Test the database integration thoroughly
+- Continue with other development tasks as needed
-- Clean up any remaining Prisma-specific files and dependencies
+- Ensure all parts of the application that used the old `usePrisma` composable are now using `useApiRoutes`